imperioame/website_julian_2023/README.md

 # Setup:
+run ...
 > npm install

-installs dependencies.
+which installs dependencies.

-have parcel installed
+have parcel installed ...
 > npm install parcel -g

-so you can
+... so you can ...

 > parcel ./src/index.html

 for automatic build.